← All Guides

 Check Price on Amazon

-Is the Carex Bath Seat Enough for Basic Needs?
+Is the Carex Compact Shower Stool Enough for Basic Needs?

 "A decent budget option for seniors who only need basic seating support and weigh under 250 lbs."

-The Carex Bath Seat is a no-frills, backless bath stool designed for use in both showers and bathtubs.
+The Carex Compact Shower Stool is a no-frills, backless bath stool designed for use in both showers and bathtubs.
 It is simple, affordable, and gets the job done for seniors who mainly need somewhere to sit rather than full postural support.
-Height adjusts from 14" to 19.5".
+The aluminum frame is height-adjustable to fit most users.

 The 250 lb weight limit is the main concern to check.
 If your parent weighs close to or over that threshold, step up to the Vive or Medline models.
 And if they need back support during bathing, the backless design is a meaningful safety gap — fatigue and loss of balance are real.